NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Empirical Evaluation

+where $x$ and $\hat x$ are the input and reconstructed layer activations, respectively, $c$ is the hidden layer activation for input $x$, and $\alpha$ is a sparsity hyperparameter. $\Vert x - \hat x\Vert_2^2$ is the reconstruction loss enforcing fidelity of the reconstructed output to the input and $\alpha\Vert c\Vert_1$ is the sparsity loss that seeks to enforce a sparse representation in the SAE's hidden layer.

+Concept discovery can then be performed in the model's activation space using this trained SAE by deriving the concept direction in the activation space as the weighted sum of the SAE's dictionary features (the columns of the decoder matrix), where the weights are the average differences in feature activations $c$ between target and benign samples.
+An SAE analog to a linear probe’s projection score can then be obtained by projecting activations onto this derived direction to obtain a scalar score which is then used for threshold-based classification.

-We use the \emph{TinyStories} dataset~\cite{li2024tinystories} as a general text corpus to train SAEs on later layers (15-28) of \textsl{Qwen 2.5 7B Instruct}, as done in previous work~\cite{braun2024identifyingfunctionallyimportantfeatures} and suggested by popular packages like SAELens~\cite{bloom2024saetrainingcodebase}.
+We use the \emph{TinyStories} dataset~\cite{li2024tinystories} as a general text corpus to train SAEs on later layers (14-27, based on zero-based indexing) of \textsl{Qwen 2.5 7B Instruct}, as done in previous work~\cite{braun2024identifyingfunctionallyimportantfeatures} and suggested by popular packages like SAELens~\cite{bloom2024saetrainingcodebase}.
 Then these SAEs are used to probe for privacy violation intent over the CMPL Insurance benchmark over single-turn attacks generated using AutoDAN.

-\Cref{fig:cmpl_insurance_sae_vs_linprobe} and \Cref{tab:safety_utility_comparison} demonstrate that while SAEs achieve comparable probing accuracy for some layers (viz. layers 15 and 18), they fail to match the perfect probing accuracy of activation-based probes.
-We perform further safety and utility comparison with {\methodname}, we pick the best performing SAE probe (for layer 15, which achieves $99.52\%$ test accuracy).
-It is seen that while this SAE probe correctly classifies all privacy-violating prompts, it incurs a small utility tradeoff (FPR) of $0.96\%$, making them relatively less accurate and utility preserving than linear probes.
-Additionally,

-we demonstrate that training SAEs is significantly more expensive than training linear probes in \Cref{sec:computational_cost_comparison}, while offering a relatively poorer utility tradeoff than the latter.
+\Cref{fig:cmpl_insurance_sae_vs_linprobe} and \Cref{tab:safety_utility_comparison} demonstrate that SAEs achieve comparable probing accuracy for some layers (viz. layer 21), linear activation-based probes achieve relatively higher probing accuracies (between 90--100\%).
+We perform further safety and utility comparison with {\methodname}, we pick the best performing SAE probe (for layer 21, which achieves $99.58\%$ test accuracy).
+It is seen that while this SAE probe correctly classifies all privacy-violating prompts, it incurs a small utility tradeoff (FPR) of 0.0054\%, thus being relatively less accurate and utility preserving than linear probes empirically in this setting.
+Additionally, while SAE-based probing shows promise as an activation-based probing method, we demonstrate that training SAEs is significantly more expensive than training linear probes in \Cref{sec:computational_cost_comparison}, while offering a slightly poorer utility tradeoff than the latter, motivating our choice to use linear probes for \methodname{}.